Working with Multiple Graphs

 for row in result:

-print(f"{row['p.name']} from {row['source']}")
+print(f"{row['p.name']} is from graph: {row['source']}")

 The graph() Function